zjshi/gt-pro/README.md

 `python3 ./script/gtp_parse.py --dict /path/to/snp_dict.tsv --in </path/to/gt_pro_output> --v2`

 ## Step-by-step Tutorial (for starter):

+### downloading notes

+This tutorial involve multiple downloads using aws tools which is fast and recommended.
+However, if you don't have access to aws account and tools, the downloads can be achieved  with more standard tools, e.g. wget, through http addresses.
+Details could be found in the section of "Other downloading information"

 ### Step 1: clone GT-Pro repo to your favorite location and change current directory to it